public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Assistant.md

 ## Intents
 - [Defining Intents](https://cloud.ibm.com/docs/services/assistant?topic=assistant-intents#intents) - great starter page with video to help you in defining your intents.
+- [How to build intents in your chatbot with Watson Assistant](https://www.youtube.com/watch?v=OPdOCUPGMIQ) - three minutes of YouTube video gold, showing you how to build up your intents.
 - [Compund Questions](https://sodoherty.ai/2017/02/06/compound-questions/) - Nice article on a technique for detecting compound questions.
 - [Watson in the White and Black Room](https://sodoherty.ai/2017/02/10/watson-in-the-black-and-white-room/) - Quick article on understanding Watson confidence scores.
+- [IBM Watson Assistant: Intent Recommendations](https://www.youtube.com/watch?v=64h59KqDY98) - learn how to best improve your Watson Assistant using intent recommendations in this 4 minute YouTube video.

 ## Entities
 - [Defining Entities](https://cloud.ibm.com/docs/services/assistant?topic=assistant-entities) - great starter page with video to help you in defining your entities.
 - [Improving Your Intents with Entities](https://sodoherty.ai/2017/01/16/improving-your-intents-with-entities/) - an exploration of how intents and entities work together.
+- [How to build entities in your chatbot with Watson Assistant](https://www.youtube.com/watch?v=o-uhdw6bIyI) - - three minutes of YouTube video showing you how to build up your entities in Watson Assistant.

 ## Dialog
 - [Building Dialogs](https://cloud.ibm.com/docs/services/assistant?topic=assistant-dialog-build) - great starter page with video to help you in defining your entities.
 It's a long page, but building a dialog can be a complex task.
+- [How to build dialog in your chatbot with Watson Assistant](https://www.youtube.com/watch?v=XkhAMe9gSFU) - in this 15 minute YouTube video, you will see how to create dialog nodes and have them use intents and entities to properly answer your end user questions.
 - [SpEL Language Guide](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions-language-ref) - Valid expressions in conditions are written in the Spring Expression (SpEL) language.
 This is a reference guide for the SpEL language.
 - [Using Advanced Dialog Features](https://medium.com/ibm-watson/using-advanced-dialog-features-in-watson-conversation-5c0cea89e9b3) - great article with some tips on how to address some common challenges in Dialog flows, like counters, handling multiple intents, handling topic switches, and using pattern entities.
+- [Watson Assistant – Advanced dialog tutorial](https://www.youtube.com/watch?v=Z_vmzC0tu60) - an 11 minute YouTube tutorial on using some more advanced techniques, like slots and context variables.
 - [Pattern for Gathering Information with Conversation](https://ollycox.me/2016/11/18/pattern-for-gathering-information-in-ibm-watson-conversations/) - an example (with code) of gathering multiple pieces of information in a Conversation flow.
 - [Gathering Information with Conversation](https://medium.com/@snrubnomis/gathering-information-with-ibm-watson-conversation-e23887ccbe3d) - a nice example using a pizza ordering use case that demonstrates using "frames" in Conversation to collect a series of inputs from a user.
 - [Using Slots to Gather Information](https://www.youtube.com/watch?v=kMLyKfmO9wI&feature=emb_logo) - YouTube video which goes over using slots in your dialog flow to be able to get specific user information.